manavhirani/can-combat/README.md

 # CAN Combat

-Code for the CANCombat paper
+Code for the CANCombat paper (paper.pdf)

 Bridging the Gap Between CAN-Bus Attacks and Defenses

-Checkout Report.pdf for more details